Johns-Costa/threadandrope/README.md

 - #### Order page

-  - This page has am Order form:
+  - This page has an Order form:
     - All text input fields are customized.
     - The radio buttons are customized as well to look the same way in every browser.
     - The submit button is animated on hover.